 Because each Health Type has very different and specific needs, this is why self care is not just as straightforward as “go get a massage” or “go hang out with friends.”
 These strategies will only help some people, in some situations.
 Knowing your needs, specific to your type, as well as specific to your situation, helps you know what kind of self care you need.
 It helps you know what that upset child is trying to say, and stops you from just telling them to be quiet and go away.

-I’m not saying you’re a child, or that you’re “childish” for having wants and needs (although that’s a whole other article coming about why there actually isn’t anything wrong with being like a child – quite the reverse.)
+I’m not saying you’re a child, or that you’re “childish” for having wants and needs.
+You’re human.

-The truth is that there is a part in all of us that is still like a child – it wants what it wants, how and when it wants.
-And when it doesn’t get that it gets upset.
-Give it what it wants, the best we can, and it will happily go along with life.
-Continually denying or ignoring it, or giving it what it didn’t ask for, will only stir it up.
+The truth is that there are aspects in all of us that are still like a child – they want what they want, how and when they want.
+When they don’t get it they get upset.
+Give them what they want, in the way that is actually the best thing for them, and they will happily go along with life.
+Continually denying or ignoring they, or giving them what they didn’t ask for with zero explanation, will only stir them up.
 A lot.
 And that’s where a lot of our health problems come from.
 Not knowing what’s good for us.
 Not listening to the signs.
 Not understanding the signs.
 Just telling them to be quiet and go away.
 Which they don’t.

 And they’re not meant to.
 Like the little child interrupting you while you work or try hold an adult conversation, they’ve come up to you to tell you something important.
 You might not think it’s important at the time and try brush it off.
 But it actually is.
 So pay attention.
 It can seem tiresome trying to decipher what’s being said.
 It can seem hard trying to figure out what to do about it.
 Fortunately, you have a whole platform that can translate it for you.
 (And personalised coaches who can break it down even more for you.)
 The more time you spend listening and paying attention, the easier it gets to understand.
 And the more you give your mind, body and emotions what they need, the less demanding they actually get.
 Because they are satisfied and content.